A foundation model to predict and capture human cognition

 - Have access to at least one 80 GB GPU (e.g. A100)?
 You can run the model locally using unsloth.

 - Have neither GPUs nor money?
-You can play with a smaller version on Google Colab's free GPUs.
+You can explore a smaller version on Google Colab's free GPUs or the larger model via our Hugging Face Space.

 - You can find prompt examples here or in the Appendix of our preprint.